emreokanbaskaya1/2-IdentityEmailProject/README.md

-# 📧 MyAcademy Identity Email Project
+# 📧 Identity Email Project

 A modern email/messaging application based on ASP.NET Core Identity.
 A full-featured platform where users can securely send and receive messages, save drafts, and manage their messages.